 A Buckeye Ball (Cookie) is a very sweet, no-bake dessert, that is popular in the Midwest.
 Especially at the Holidays or on game day.
 They are a soft peanut butter flavored dough ball that is dipped in chocolate.
-I would describe them somewhere between a Reese’s Peanut Butter Cup and peanut butter cookie dough.
+They are best described somewhere between a Reese’s Peanut Butter Cup and peanut butter cookie dough.

 Why is it Called A Buckeye

-The reason we call these cookies a “buckeye” is because they literally look like a buckeye!
+The reason these cookies are called a “buckeye” is because they literally look like a buckeye!
 Which is the seed that comes from the Buckeye Tree.
 They were named because the seed of a buckeye tree literally looks like the eye of a buck (male deer).

 So I guess these cookies look like the eye of a male deer.
 HA!